jalcock-training/azure-hybrid-landing-zone/README.md

 - Terraform‑based infrastructure‑as‑code
 - GitHub Actions CI/CD pipeline using secure OIDC authentication
 - Clear, professional documentation suitable for portfolio presentation
+- Security controls such as private endpoints, deny‑all inbound NSGs, no public IPs, and diagnostic logging

 The design emphasises clarity, governance, and automation over complexity.